Join 1,972,984 Americans who searched DMV.org for insurance rates

 Random Insurance Checks

 In addition to your physical proof of insurance that you must carry, the DMV picks names out of a hat to check on whether they are keeping up with insurance.
-One day, you might receive a letter asking you for your policy number and insurance company name.
+You might receive a letter asking you for your motorcycle insurance policy number and company name.
 Then the DMV calls the insurance company and asks if you are covered.

 If you never respond to the letter, your license will be suspended (another reason to notify the DMV of any change of address).